Ameek-Sidhu/PCA-NGC2023/README.md

-# PCA-NGC2023
-Python code for Principal Component Analysis of PAH fluxes in reflection nebula NGC 2023
+# Python code for Principal Component Analysis of PAH fluxes in reflection nebula NGC 2023

-Following packages are required to run the code:
+# Following packages are required to run the code:
+numpy
+math
+scipy
+matplotlib
+sklearn

 To run the code